Should I wear an upper or lower nightguard?

-You should wear a night guard if you grind your teeth at nighttime.
-Wearing a night guard helps protect your teeth against breaking and cracking.
-Plus, your night guard protects your dental restorations, TMJ and facial muscles.
-But before you purchase a nightguard, you need to decide whether you want to wear your night guard on the top or bottom teeth?
-There’s really not an option to wear an upper and lower night guard at the same time (this would be considered a sleep apnea device).
+You should wear a nightguard if you grind your teeth at nighttime.
+Wearing a nightguard helps protect your teeth against breaking and cracking.
+It also protects your dental restorations, jaw joint (TMJ), and facial muscles.
+But before you purchase a nightguard, you need to decide whether you’re going to wear your nightguard on top or bottom?
+And no, you can’t wear both an upper and lower nightguard at the same time (this would be considered a sleep apnea device).
 Therefore, you need to choose whether you want to wear an upper or lower night guard.
-So which one is the better option for you?
+So which is the best option for your mouth?
 Here’s how to decide:

 Lower night guard is the default choice

-A lower night guard is considered the standard by most dentists.
-After all, a lower night guard directly protects your TMJ and lower jaw.
-Plus, it’s usually easier to wear your night guard on the bottom teeth.
-Finally, a lower night guard is less likely to fall out of your mouth due to gravitational forces.
+Wearing a lower night guard is considered the standard by most dentists.
+A lower night guard is more comfortable and it’s less likely to fall out of your mouth due to gravitational forces.
 It also directly protects your TMJ as well as your lower jaw.
-We recommend that you go with a lower night guard unless there’s a reason not to:
+We recommend that you go with a lower nightguard, unless there’s a reason not to do so.

 As mentioned above, a lower nightguard is usually the way to go.
-Of course, there are a few scenarios where you should opt to wear an upper night guard instead of a lower one.
-Here are some examples of where an upper night guard is the more suitable option for you:
+Of course, there are a few cases where you should opt to wear an upper night guard instead.
+Here are some examples of where an upper night guard is a more suitable option for your mouth:

-If you’re missing a few lower teeth then it’s going to be difficult to wear a lower night guard!
-After all, you need to have teeth to stabilize your night guard.
-When there are a few teeth missing it becomes difficult for your night guard to sit in place.
-Therefore, it’s preferable to wear an upper night guard if you’re missing multiple lower teeth.
+If you’re missing a few lower teeth it’s going to be difficult to wear a lower night guard.
+After all, you need to have enough teeth to stabilize your nightguard in its place.
+If you have several missing lower teeth, it becomes difficult for your nightguard to sit in place.
+Therefore it’s preferable to wear an upper nightguard in these situations.

-It’s preferable, but not mandatory, to avoid wearing a night guard on top of dental implants.
-Night guards hug your teeth very tightly, thus they pull on your teeth/dental implants.
-This pressure could potentially damage your dental implants.
-As a result, it’s preferable not to wear your night guard on top of dental implants.
+It’s preferable to avoid wearing a nightguard on top of dental implants.
+Nightguards hug your teeth very tightly, thus pulling on your teeth as well as implants.
+This heavy pressure could potentially damage your dental implants over time.
+As a result, it’s preferable not to wear your nightguard on top of dental implants.
 If you have dental implants on your bottom teeth then you might want to consider wearing an upper nightguard.
 The other option is to visit your dentist to have him or her relive the areas that sit on the implants to protect them.

 How to choose between an upper or lower night guard?